 _Scary Movie 4_:

 I went to the theatre and it was packed with 13-15 year olds.
-I almost wanted it to be less of a spoof movie and more like the original Scary Movie (more violent and sexually vulgar) so that those damn kids wouldn't keep laughing at the wrong times.
+I always wanted it to be less of a spoof movie and more like the original _Scary Movie_ (more violent and sexually vulgar) so that those damn kids wouldn't keep laughing at the wrong times.
 Oh, well.

 I can't really make any analytical commentary of it, as all allusions to other films are parodies and are meant to be blatent and obvious.